Your Chronic Kidney Disease SSDI Lawyers in AZ

 Social Security Disability for Chronic Kidney Disease

-• Fatigue, muscle cramps
+• Muscle cramps

-• Nausea, vomiting and loss of appetite
+• Nausea, vomiting, and loss of appetite

 • Swelling, especially in the feet and ankles

-• Trouble focusing, decline in cognitive abilities
+• Trouble focusing, cognitive difficulties, brain fog

 • Complications like high blood pressure and fluid buildup which may result in other medical problems, including cardiovascular problems and stroke

-• Sensory malfunctions and numbness
+• Sensory malfunction and numbness

 • Chronic pain